-Bibingka is a Filipino rice cake, soft and spongey texture and is made with rice flour, glutinous rice flour, sugar, egg, butter, salted duck egg, coconut milk and salted cheese.
+Bibingka is a soft and spongey Filipino rice cake and is made with rice flour, glutinous rice flour, sugar, egg, butter, salted duck egg, coconut milk and salted cheese.
 It is slightly sweet and is colour yellow due to margarine.
 One bite of this this native Filipino delicacy will bring a lot of blissful and happy memories.
-During the Christmas season it is sold outside of churches during the nine-day Misa de Gallo. it’s normally Consumed as breakfast after the mass or as a evening snack with a cup of hot coffe.
+During the Christmas season it is sold outside of churches during the nine-day Misa de Gallo. it’s normally Consumed as breakfast after the mass or as a evening snack with a cup of hot coffee.

 Bibingka is commonly sold on the streets alongside with puto bungbong during the Christmas season.
 I remember eating this snack on the way home after the Simbang gabi.
 Bibingka is a kind of kakanin which originates from the Philippines and Indonesia.
 It is sometimes compared with the Indian bebinca.
 Bibingka and bebinca has almost similar base ingredients but were prepared in different processes.
 The main ingredient of bibingka is galapong or milled glutinous rice.